Association for the Accreditation

 When should my organization have all documents available and accessible to site visitors?

-A minimum of 7 calendar days before pre-site visit meeting: Provide site visitors with any necessary logins, passwords, links, and instructions for how they will access the Documents to Pull.
-This will allow all parties to the site visit an opportunity to confirm access to the electronic system(s) and to troubleshoot (and fix) any IT issues related to electronic system(s) well in advance of the below due dates.
-We suggest that you also create a backup plan in case there are problems with site visitors accessing the electronic system.
+Note: Provide site visitors with any necessary logins, passwords, links, and instructions for how they will access the Documents to Pull as soon as possible.
+This will allow the site visitors an opportunity to confirm access to the electronic system(s) and to troubleshoot (and fix) any IT issues related to electronic system(s) prior to the start of the review period.
+We suggest that you also create a backup plan in case there are problems with site visitors accessing the electronic system(s).

 How many years should we go back when pulling documents?